aspirity-inc/easydev/documentation/src/content/docs/components/Layout/header.md

 title: Header
 ---

-Header is a part of Layout component.
+The Header is a part of Layout component.

 The Header can have the next props: fix, height, backgroundColor.
 Here you can add navigation, avatar, etc...